-- (a) Boathouses located entirely above the ordinary high-water mark and entirely within the access and viewing corridor that do not contain plumbing and are not used for human habitation.
-All boathouses shall adhere to the following conditions: - [1] The construction or placement of boathouses below the ordinary high-water mark of any navigable waters shall be prohibited. - [2] Boathouses shall be designed and constructed solely for the storage of watercraft and related equipment. - [3] One boathouse is permitted on a lot or parcel as an accessory structure. - [4] Boathouses shall be designed to not destabilize the existing slope.
+- A. Shoreland setbacks.
+Unless exempt under § 338-32_A(1), or reduced under § 338-33,2_5B. a setback of 75 feet from the ordinary high-water mark of any navigable waters to the nearest part of a building or structure shall be required for all buildings and structures. - (1) Exempt structures.
+Per § 59.692(1nk)(da)(6), Wis.
+Stats., all of the following structures are exempt from the shoreland setback standards in § 338-32A: - (a) Boathouses located entirely above the ordinary high-water mark and entirely within the access and viewing corridor that do not contain plumbing and are not used for human habitation.
+All boathouses shall adhere to the following conditions: - [1] The construction or placement of boathouses below the ordinary high-water mark of any navigable waters shall be prohibited. - [2] Boathouses shall be designed and constructed solely for the storage of boats watercraft and related equipment. - [3] One boathouse is permitted on a lot or parcel as an accessory structure. - [4] Boathouses_constructed where the existing slope is more than 50% shall be designed and constructed to not destabilize the existing slope.
 Final grades must be at a slope that is naturally stable, depending on soil type. - [5] Boathouses shall be constructed in conformity with local floodplain zoning standards.
 Fill, elevation surveys, or other documentation may be required within 180 days of permit issuance, per 300-38B.(4). - [6] Boathouses shall be one story with sidewalls not exceeding 10 feet in height and a footprint entirely within the access and viewing corridor of the vegetative buffer.
-The footprint is not to exceed 16 feet in width by 24 feet in depth, with the width running parallel to the shore. - [7] Boathouse roofs shall be designed with a pitched roof having a minimum slope of 2/12, a maximum slope of 4/12, and in no case shall be designed for use as a deck, observation platform, or for other similar uses. - [8] Earth-toned color shall be required for all exterior surfaces of a boathouse. - [9] The main door shall face the water.

-[10], Any features the Department considers inconsistent with the use of the structure exclusively as a boathouse are not permitted.
+The footprint is not to exceed 16 feet in width by 24 feet in depth, with the width running parallel to the shore. - [7] Boathouse roofs shall be designed with a pitched roof having a minimum slope of 2/12, a maximum slope of 46/12, and in no case shall be designed for use as a deck, observation platform, or for other similar uses. - [8] Earth-toned color shall be required for all exterior surfaces of a boathouse. - [9] The main door shall face the water. - [10]-Any features the Department considers inconsistent with the use of the structure exclusively as a boathouse are not permitted.
 Examples may include but not be limited to patio doors, fireplaces, decks, and living quarters.

+Patio doors, fireplaces, and other features, inconsistent with the use of the structure exclusively as a boathouse, are not permitted.